 - Right to Amend.
 If you feel that the PHI we have about you is incorrect or incomplete, you may ask us to amend the information, although we are not required to agree to the amendment.

 - Right to an Accounting of Disclosures.
 You have the right to request an accounting of the disclosures that we make of your PHI.

 - Right to Request Restrictions.
 You have the right to request a restriction or limitation on the use of your PHI for treatment, payment, or health care operations.
 We are not required to agree to your request.

 - Right to Request Confidential Communication.
-You have the right to request that we communicate with you about medical matters in a certain way or at a certain locations.
+You have the right to request that we communicate with you about medical matters in a certain way or at certain locations.

 - Right to a copy of this Notice.
-You have a right to a copy of this notice
+You have a right to a copy of this Notice.

-You have the right to file a complaint in writing to us or the Secretary of Health and Human Service if you believe we have violated your privacy rights.
+You have the right to file a complaint in writing to us or the Secretary of Health and Human Services if you believe we have violated your privacy rights.
 We will not retaliate against you for filing a complaint.